 File Requirements and Suggestions

-• Files must be in a JPG/JPEG or PNG file format.
+Files must be in a JPG/JPEG or PNG file format.
+PNG files require a background collection for background extraction uploads.

-• Files must be 8000px or less in either height or width.
+Files must be 8000px or less in either height or width.
+The total pixel dimensions (width × height) should not exceed 27,000 pixels.

-If a photo does not meet the ^ above ^ requirements, it will be skipped during upload.
+If a photo does not meet the ^ above ^ requirements, your upload will be rejected.
+Resize or compress images exceeding the size or dimension limits using photo editing software to meet the requirements.